-The compensation system for the Executive Board basically comprises the three main components of fixed compensation, profit sharing, and the Long-Term Incentive Plan of Merck KGaA, Darmstadt, Germany.
+The compensation system for the Executive Board in the reporting year essentially comprises the three main components of fixed compensation, profit sharing, and the Long-Term Incentive Plan of Merck KGaA, Darmstadt, Germany.
 It is complemented by contributions to the company pension plan as well as additional benefits.
 The components of the compensation system are as follows: